-On Friday, November 11 Clemson held an instillation ceremony for the POW-MIA chair that was added to Memorial Stadium.
+Last year on November 11, 2022, Clemson held an instillation ceremony for the POW-MIA chair that was added to Memorial Stadium.
 This permanently empty chair is in place in the stadium to honor those who were POW and MIA.
 This tradition can be found in almost every military installation as a constant remainder.

 The chair was installed thanks to a gift from Jennifer and Frank Blake as a constant reminder of those who are Prisoners of War and Missing in Action – the POW / MIA Chair of Honor.